Stellate Nonhereditary Idiopathic Foveomacular Retinoschisis (SNIFR)

 2. SNIFR with mid-peripheral retinoschisis (MPRS-contiguous SNIFR)

 The macular split is connected to a split in the mid-periphery.
-The peripheral split can slowly move inward or sometimes resolve.
-Monitoring over years is important.
+The peripheral split can slowly move inward or sometimes resolve. over years is important.
 PubMed

 3. “CARPET” variant (severe tractional subtype)